validatedpatterns/docs/multicloud-gitops/managed-cluster.md

 ![](/images/import-cluster.png "Select Import cluster")

 3. On the "Import an existing cluster" page, enter the cluster name and choose Kubeconfig as the "import mode".
-Add the tag `site=factory` Press import.
+Add the tag `site=managed-cluster`.
+Press import.
 Done.

 ![](/images/import-with-kubeconfig.png "Import using kubeconfig")

 Using this menthod, you are done.
-Skip to the section [Factory is joined](#factory-is-joined) but ignore the part about adding the site tag.
+Skip to the section [Managed cluster is joined](#managed-cluster-is-joined) but ignore the part about adding the site tag.

 ## Factory setup using `cm` tool

 1. Install the `cm` (cluster management) CLI tool.
 See details [here](https://github.com/open-cluster-management/cm-cli/#installation)

-1. Obtain the KUBECONFIG file from the edge/factory cluster.
+1. Obtain the KUBECONFIG file from the managed-cluster cluster.

 1. On the command line login into the hub/datacenter cluster (use `oc login` or export the KUBECONFIG).